Frequently asked questions

 What is sexology?

 Sexology is the study of human sexuality.
-It is a multifaceted area that is concerned with feelings, meaning and behaviours.
-A sexologist is a practitioner who has undertaken specific study in the field of sexology, counselling or sex coaching.
-A sexologist may provide sexual education, sexual counselling or sex coaching or practice within diverse fields that are related to sexuality such as advocacy and policies around sex, pleasure, relationships and consent.
+It is a multifaceted area that explores feelings, meanings and behaviours related to sex and intimacy.
+A sexologist is a practitioner who has completed specialised training in the field of sexology, sexual counselling or sex coaching.
+A sexologist may provide sexual education, counselling, coaching or may also work in related areas such as advocacy and policies around sex, pleasure, relationships and consent.

 What is involved in sex therapy?